 Enter the appropriate people or groups that you want to have Single Sign-On into your application, and then click Assign for each.

-For any people that you add, verify the user-specific attributes, and then select Save and Go Back.
+Verify the user-specific attributes for any people that you add, and then select Save and Go Back.

 Test Single Sign-On

-Sign out of your administrator account in your development org.
+Sign out of your Okta org.
 Click Sign out in the upper-right corner of the Admin Console.

 Sign in to the Okta End-User Dashboard as the regular user that was assigned the integration.

-In your dashboard, click the Okta tile for the integration and confirm that the user is signed in to your application.
+Click the Okta tile for the integration and confirm that the user is signed in to your app.